How the digital transformation is enhancing the customer experience

-Today however, the customers’ experience is being shaped more and more by technology and digital services as retailers implement digital transformation plans designed to create a richer experience for consumers.
+Today however, the customer experience is being shaped more and more by technology and digital services as retailers implement digital transformation plans designed to create a richer experience for consumers.

-The digital transformation is much more than an opening an e-commerce platform.
-It is about revolutionizing customers’ physical or brick-and-mortar shopping experience by creating a seamless, omnichannel experience synchronizing the digital and physical retail experiences.
+The digital transformation is much more than opening an e-commerce platform.
+It is about revolutionizing customers’ physical or brick-and-mortar shopping experience by creating a seamless, omnichannel experience synchronizing the digital and in-store retail experiences.
 As a result, this movement has been dubbed Phygital.

 86% of buyers are willing to pay more for a great customer experience

 73% of buyers point to customer experience as an important factor in their purchasing decisions

 65% of buyers find a positive experience with a brand to be more influential than great advertising

 Below, we highlight some of retail trends designed to engage customers, build customer loyalty, and create the best shopping experience for consumers.